sofiadonnecke/gifmaker/README.md

 # Making GIFs with python

 ## Installation
-Ensure you have anaconda or miniconda installed by typing `conda --version` in the terminal.
+To make your virtual environment, ensure you have anaconda or miniconda installed by typing `conda --version` in the terminal.
 If you need to install miniconda, head to https://docs.conda.io/en/latest/miniconda.html

 ### A) Using Conda in Terminal